 Statistics on Intersection Accidents

-Every year, the Federal Highway Administration (FHA) reports approximately 2.5 million intersection accidents.
+The Federal Highway Administration (FHA) reports approximately 2.5 million intersection accidents annually.
 Most of these crashes involve left turns.

 An estimated 165,000 accidents occur annually in intersections caused by red-light runners.
 Fatalities caused by red-light runners run from 700-800 a year.Making Intersections Safer